Types Of Life Coaches: The Top 12 Niches That Clients Love

 Well, many executives turn to life coaches to help them make the most of their team dynamic.
 Executive coaches can help fix broken teams by eliminating pesky productivity problems and offering tools to keep a team’s morale high.

 But executive coaching isn’t all about business.
-A major focus of this coaching type is helping clients to create a better work-life balance.
+A major focus of this coaching type is helping clients create a better work-life balance.

 Cool, huh?